top of page

 Course Dates: January 2-9

-Cornell Precollege's course "DEA 1112 Change-making: Designing Healthy and Hospitable Environments" is an inspiring and innovative program tailored for high school students passionate about design, sustainability, and creating positive change.
-This course goes beyond traditional design concepts and delves into the essential aspects of crafting environments that promote health, sustainability, and human well-being.
-Students engage in a dynamic curriculum that encourages critical thinking and collaborative problem-solving, as they explore topics like architecture, urban planning, and sustainable design.
-Through interactive discussions and hands-on projects, participants learn how to tackle real-world challenges related to creating spaces that are not only aesthetically pleasing but also environmentally responsible and conducive to human health.
-This course equips young minds with the skills and knowledge to become change-makers and advocates for healthier, more sustainable environments.
+Cornell Precollege's course "DEA 1112 Change-making: Designing Healthy and Hospitable Environments" is for high school students interested in design, sustainability, and creating positive change.
+This course goes beyond traditional design concepts and covers the essential aspects of crafting environments that promote health, sustainability, and human well-being.
+You will engage with a curriculum that encourages critical thinking and collaborative problem-solving as you explore architecture, urban planning, and sustainable design.
+Through discussions and projects, you will learn how to tackle real-world challenges.

 Eligibility: Current high school juniors and seniors